THE REWARD OF SACRIFICING

 He promised to never destroy all the creatures of the earth.

-And He promised to never eliminate the seasons of “summer and winter” and harvesting.
+And he promised to never eliminate the seasons of “summer and winter” and harvesting.
 (So much for global warming!)

 Sacrifices Cost the Giver